IRTC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Irhythm Technologies, Inc. Investors With Substantial Losses Have Opportunity To...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against iRhythm Technologies, Inc. (“iRhythm” or“the Company”) (NASDAQ: IRTC) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+7, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against iRhythm Technologies, Inc. ("iRhythm" or "the Company") (NASDAQ: IRTC ) and certain of its officers.

 Class Definition: